m-lohmann/GOG-only_games/README.md

 B

+* ♥ [**Baldur's Gate: The Original Saga**](https://www.gog.com/de/game/baldurs_gate_enhanced_edition), can be claimed on GOG by buying **Baldur’s Gate: Enhanced Edition**.
+Details on how to claim the original version can be found on the [GOG game page.](https://support.gog.com/hc/en-us/articles/9003415445405-Baldur-s-Gate-The-Original-Saga-Classic-Version?product=gog)
+* ♥ [**Baldur‘s Gate II Complete**](https://www.gog.com/de/game/baldurs_gate_2_enhanced_edition), can be claimed on GOG by buying **Baldur’s Gate II: Enhanced Edition**.
+Details on how to claim the original version can be found on the [GOG game page.](https://support.gog.com/hc/en-us/articles/9003815382813-Baldur-s-Gate-2-Complete-Classic-Version?product=gog)
 * ✔ [Battle Isle Platinum (includes Incubation)](https://www.gog.com/game/battle_isle_platinum)
 * ✔ [Battle Isle: The Andosia War](https://www.gog.com/game/battle_isle_the_andosia_war)
 * ∅ → [Beneath A Steel Sky **FREE!**](https://www.gog.com/game/beneath_a_steel_sky) (also available on Steam)